nicholasverdugo/RestoringRiis/SessionLog.md

 - **DC 6 PERSUASION** They scoff at his name, giving his location.
 They ask why the group would want to meet with such a stuck-up piece of work, who only seems to care for himself.
 - Northeast of Bankstead.
 Just follow the river north and cross the bridge, his manor is on the right.

+The group *creatively acquires* 2 diamonds worth 300 gp each, angering the shopkeep of The Elegant Butler.
+They arrive at Tiger Station, and see Mayrell training, her back turned.